graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-but this is not valid on a non-null argument.
+but this is not valid on a required argument.

 ```graphql counter-example
 fragment missingRequiredArg on Arguments {